 Some slip and fall accidents occur due to unforeseen events.
 But in some cases, property owners are aware of potentially dangerous conditions and fail to take corrective steps to prevent accidents.

 - The property owner failed to notify you of potential dangers.

 When property owners become aware of potential slip and fall risks, they may not have the means to address them right away.
 However, it’s their responsibility to warn guests and patrons via signs, verbal warnings, or by closing off dangerous areas.

 Our lawyers know Indiana and Illinois premises liability law, and we will collect and analyze a variety of evidence to hold the property owner responsible for your injuries, including surveillance camera footage, accident scene photographs, and witness statements.

 Hurt in a Slip and Fall?
 We’re Here to Help.

 After your slip and fall accident, you may be in severe pain and even dealing with disability or paralysis.
 The Indiana and Illinois slip and fall accident lawyers at Fleschner, Stark, Tanoos & Newlin know what you’re going through, and it’s our goal to help you focus on your recovery.

 You should be focused on getting better—not worrying about filing a claim with the insurance company or filling out paperwork.
 Contact us at (800) 477-7315 or complete a free online form, risk-free.
-Our No Fee Guarantee® means that you don’t owe us a dime unless we get money for you.
+You don’t owe us a dime unless we get money for you.